-RMA's application packages contain detailed instructions on how to complete an application.
-However, if something is still not clear to you after reading the instructions, you can contact the person listed in the application notice published in the Federal Register and Grants.gov notices.
+RMA's application package contains detailed instructions on how to complete an application.
+However, if something is still not clear to you after reading the instructions, you can email the address listed in the application notice published in the Federal Register: rma.risk-ed@rma.usda.gov and Grants.gov notices.